Forvideos061/awesome-3d-ai-seo-geo/README.md

 * Product information
 * Technical explanations

-### Example

-Instead of placing only:

-> Interactive 3D product viewer
+A 3D product page, for example, can answer:

-provide useful supporting information such as:

-* What the product is
+* What is this product?
+* What materials does it use?
-* What formats are supported
+* What formats are supported?
-* What technologies are used
+* What are its dimensions?
-* How the viewer works
+* How does the 3D viewer work?
-* How users can interact with it
-* Frequently asked questions
+* What platforms are supported?

-The 3D experience becomes the interactive layer while HTML provides the explanatory layer.
+The 3D experience provides the interactive layer while HTML provides the explanatory layer.

 ---

 # SEO for 3D Websites

-Traditional SEO remains important for 3D websites.
+Traditional SEO remains an important foundation for 3D websites.

 Core areas include: